BlueprintFramework/framework/tools/tmp/README.md

-*This folder is cleared automatically upon installation.*
+*This README.md file is automatically removed upon installation.*

 This directory is used for storing files when upgrading your panel.\
 The default tmp folder, ".blueprint/tmp" should not be used for tools.